 When Liquid Lipstick Is Applied Well, It Stops Feeling High Maintenance

+That's usually the biggest sign.
+Your lipstick doesn't crack constantly, doesn't smudge near the corners, feels fairly comfortable after hours, and fades naturally instead of breaking apart.
 You stop checking the mirror every twenty minutes because the lipstick simply sits properly.

 And honestly, that comfortable wearable finish usually looks much better than extremely dry "perfect" matte lips anyway.